Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Evaluating User Experiences

 \subsection{Evaluation Metrics}

-First, we analyzed the results of the questionnaires to evaluate mental workload and usability from a subjective perspective.
+\textbf{Section~5} discusses the results in several aspects of these results.
+First, we analyzed the results of the questionnaires to evaluate mental workload (\textbf{Section~5.1}) and usability (\textbf{Section~5.2}) from a subjective perspective.
 Referring to~\cite{Shirakura2021}, we asked the participants several questions regarding their usage during the trials to compare the effects of each feature implemented in each mode.
-To evaluate mental workload and usability, seven participants took the NASA-TLX and SUS respectively.
-To clarify the contributions of the implemented functions to the enjoyment and engagement (motivation) of users, the participants answered the custom questionnaires listed in~\tabref{questionnaire}.
-Second, we evaluated the efficiency of the proposed web application in terms of collection time together with the variability existing in the collected dataset.
-The following sections present the results.
-Section~V discusses the results in several aspects of these results.
+To evaluate mental workload and usability, the seven participants took the NASA-TLX and SUS respectively.
+To clarify the contributions of the implemented functions to the motivation from enjoyment of users, the participants answered the custom questionnaires listed in~\tabref{questionnaire} (\textbf{Section~5.3}).
+Second, we evaluated the efficiency of the proposed web application in terms of collection time (\textbf{Section~5.4}) together with the variation of the collected dataset (\textbf{Section~5.5}).